Welcome to the website of the Learning and INference Systems (LINs) Lab at Westlake University!

 News

-Feb 27, 2024 Our paper on efficient dataset distillation was accepted at this year’s CVPR 2024 conference.
-Congratulations to Peng (he also received a CVPR 2024 travel grant).
+Feb 27, 2025 Our paper on Unified Multimodal Foundation Model for Computational Pathology was accepted at this year’s CVPR 2025 conference.
+Congratulations to Yuxuan.

 Selected publications